 Your rate quote also shows the minimum monthly payment amount.

 You might qualify for a variable interest rate, but you may need to call SoFi to request this rate option.
 Variable rates can be lower than fixed rates.

 However, a surprise rate hike can increase your total loan costs and force you to make a new budget so you can pay the bills.

 Other lenders may charge these one-time fees that SoFi doesn’t:

 - Prepayment penalties

 Most lenders no longer charge application or prepayment fees, but origination fees are common.
-This fee is usually between one and six percent of your total loan amount.
+Origination fees are not required by SoFi.
+This kind of fee is usually between one and six percent of your total loan amount.
 Most lenders deduct the fee from your initial loan balance.

 SoFi’s only loan cost is your monthly interest payment.

 It’s possible to repay all SoFi personal loans early without financial penalty.
 Paying back your personal loans early also reduces your total loan costs.